The Mission of the Apostles and the Mission of the Church – Acts 4

 So a crowd came around, and wanted to know what happened.
 Peter said, “don’t look at us as if we were anything special.
 We’re just like you.
 This happened by the power of Jesus, whom you handed over to be crucified by Pilate, but God raised from the dead.
 That why this man walks.”

-So they put Peter and John out of the room and discussed this, and decided that they could not punish this, but they could command the apostles not to speak like this any more, and they could promise all kinds of punishment if the apostles kept preaching about Jesus this way.
-So they brought the two apostles back and said this to them.
+The next day the leaders brought Peter and John out, and Peter preached the same things to the priests and rulers.
+The leaders decided that they could not punish this, but they could command the apostles not to speak like this anymore, and they could promise all kinds of punishment if the apostles kept preaching about Jesus this way.
 Peter said, “we have to obey God rather than people.
-We’re not quitting.”
+Jesus commanded us to preach this message in Jerusalem.”
 So the rulers made more threats, and let them go.

-So Peter and John went back and got together with the other ten apostles, and the twelve prayed together in 4:23-31.
+So Peter and John went back and got together with the other ten apostles, and the twelve prayed together in 4:23–31.
 They prayed that God would hear the threats of the rulers, and that God would make the apostles bold.
 Because they were scared.
-And this brings up a scholarly debate, something that sermons should not have, but once in a while it’s necessary.
+And this brings up a scholarly debate, which sermons should not have, but once in a while it’s necessary.

 Most of your Bibles will have a heading above Acts 4:23 that says “The Believers Pray.”
 I am convinced it should be, “The Apostles Pray” rather than “The Believers Pray.”
 You have a right to an explanation about that.

-But I’m sure these verses tell us about the apostles praying together because of how it ends.
+I’m sure these verses tell us about the apostles praying together because of how it ends.
 It ends this way: “they were all filled with the Holy Spirit and spoke the word of God boldly.”
 Until Acts 6, the apostles are the only ones preaching of the gospel, the only ones speaking “the word,” as Acts calls it.
 After Acts 6, the Lord calls more people to preach the word, Stephen and Phillip and Paul, but not before that.
 Even after that, all believers are not filled to speak the word.

 In Acts 6, we read about the widows in the church that were being neglected in the daily food distribution.
 In that story, the twelve spoke to all the believers and said, “it is not right for us to leave the word of God to wait on tables.
 You pick seven to wait on tables, and we will devote ourselves to the ministry of the word.”
+At the beginning of Acts 6, the apostles are still the only ones preaching the gospel.

 Now we’ll read verses 29-37, to show more clearly how Acts carefully goes back and forth between the apostles and the church, to show the mission of the apostles and contrast it with the mission of the church.